Please observe the regulations regarding photocopying. ONLY STAFF MAY USE THE PHOTOCOPIERS.

 The Library has a full-time image department which uses a highly sophisticated digital scanner.
 One of the perquisites of being a Fellow at the JCB, or an Invited Research Scholar, is that we will provide you with digital images at 20% off our regular pricing for such work, provided the order is placed while you are in residence.
 After your fellowship or grant is terminated, the price will not be discounted.
 (The library will provide up to five images free of charge at 72 dpi should they be needed for powerpoint presentations given at the library).
-Further information concerning JCB policies with regard to reproduction of images, including the schedule of regular pricing, is on the JCB website.
-If you use any JCB image in a publication, please ask for permission to publish from Leslie Olsen in Imaging.
+Further information concerning JCB policies with regard to reproduction of images, including the schedule of regular pricing, is on Imaging Serivices and Permissions.
+If you use any JCB image in a publication, please ask for permission to publish from the Imaging Department.

 We no longer offer a microfilm service, but if the item has already been filmed, a positive duplication can be ordered if requested.
-This costs $85.00, plus postage and packaging.
+This costs $85.00, plus a handling fee of $7.50.

 For more information, see Imaging Services and Permissions.

 MAIL AND MESSAGES:

 Your mail and phone messages are held for you in your assigned box in the mailroom on the ground floor.
 Please check your mailbox regularly.
 Mail is not delivered to Fiering House.
 You may receive shipments by courier service at the JCB.

 Express mail package delivery (FedEx, UPS, DHL, etc.):

 John Carter Brown Library

 Outgoing mail is taken, and incoming mail is picked up, once a day in the early afternoon.
 The Library can receive fax messages sent to you at 401-863-3477.
 The fax machine is on 24 hrs / 7 days.
 To send a fax, please inquire in the Administration Office.